centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-commvault-commserve-restapi.md

 ### Monitored Objects

-The plugin-pack includes monitoring of Alerts, Jobs, Media-agents and Storage-pools.
+The Plugin-Pack includes monitoring of Alerts, Jobs, Media-agents and Storage-pools.

 ### Collected Metrics